8rax/Deep-Learning-Self-Driving-Car/README.md

 The first series (CARLA_SDC) are based on the tutorial of Sentdex.

-The second series (CARLA_BRAX) are based on my own exploration of the CARLA environment.I did not include the jupyter notebook to use the model but here is a little preview :
+The second series (CARLA_BRAX) are based on my own exploration of the CARLA environment.

 ![image](https://user-images.githubusercontent.com/55979445/97323670-5288cc00-1871-11eb-962f-3f3629567b78.png)